 Students are evaluated on skill and theory in each program during the academic term.
-Progress reports, attendance records, and work evaluations are maintained on each student in the computerized Student Information Management System (SIMS).
+Progress reports, attendance records, and work evaluations are maintained on each student in Banner, a computerized student information management system.
 Students' files are maintained in the College's Student Services Office.